conradospereira/conradospereira/README.md

 A technology student and an aspiring backend developer, here I am, expressing my passion in these repositories that you present to them.

 In an (I think) eternal love triangle with technology, music and cinema.
-Go A24!
+A24, i love you!

 <!--
 **conradospereira/conradospereira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.